cardosogustavo/spark-lambda-demo/README.md

 # spark-lambda-demo
-A short Lambda Architecture demonstration using Apache Spark to process data
+A short Lambda Architecture demonstration using Apache Spark to process data.

+The design can be found here: https://excalidraw.com/#json=NntHcyJ0llQK4e2oNXeDJ,uoI17OPgdtn2YEjDu1S_-w

+It is a simple demo, just to show the power and simplicity of Apache Spark.

 # data generation
 The file **data_generation.c** contains a simple logic to generate random numbers and save them to text files inside **data_lake** folder.